MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/actions-in-m365-quick-start-guide.md

 >
 > * Actions is supported for Microsoft 365 (Office) app for web and desktop.

-Get started with Actions in Micrososft 365, which helps integrate an app into the user's workflow by enabling easy discoverability and seamless interaction with their content.
+Get started with Actions in Microsoft 365, which helps integrate an app into the user's workflow by enabling easy discoverability and seamless interaction with their content.

 ## Prerequisites